-The body’s own natural defences could be harnessed in a potential therapy for a common skin condition, research suggests.
+Research suggests that the body’s own natural defences could be harnessed in a potential therapy for a common skin condition.

 The discovery may help create new treatments for atopic eczema, which affects around one in five children and one in 20 adults in the UK.